Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

 ✓ Removed dashboard header and system overview sections from home page ✓ Removed all user access control restrictions from flow endpoints - all authenticated users can now manage any flow regardless of creator
-✓ Updated DELETE, PATCH toggle-enabled, PUT metadata, PUT complete update, and PATCH toggle-lock endpoints
+✓ Updated DELETE, PATCH toggle-enabled, PUT metadata, PUT complete update, and PATCH toggle-lock endpoints ✓ Implemented dynamic flow filtering in documentation modal based on application_filter JSON criteria:
+  - Added comprehensive filter evaluation logic supporting simple and complex conditions
+  - Supports operators: =, !=, >, >=, <, <=, contains/like
+  - Supports nested AND/OR logical conditions for complex filtering
+  - Modal only displays flows that match document's field values against filter criteria
+  - Example: flow with origem="MindBits_CT" filter only appears for documents with origem="MindBits_CT"

 ## Previous Updates (January 25, 2025)